HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 </p>
 </blockquote>

 The intermediary SHOULD execute a 278i to return the status.
 However, if the payer does not support that function, the intermediary SHALL return the most recent copy of the prior authorization response as received from the payer.
-(Note that in this latter case, the intermediary would need to persist prior authorization information and would therefore be a 'covered entity' for HIPAA purposes.)

 Notes:
 * the returned ClaimResponse SHALL include the current results for all submitted items, including any items changed or cancelled since the original authoriation request.
 (See [Changing authorization requests](#changing-authorization-requests) below.)